Neglected, Tropical and Vector Borne Diseases

-The Communicable Disease Project (CD), part of the Technical Area of Health Surveillance and Disease Prevention and Control (AD/HSD), is the group inside PAHO assigned to the area of infectious disease; surveillance, prevention, and control.
-The focus and activities of the project—mission, aims, strategies, and lines of action—are summarized in this fact sheet.
+The Neglected, Tropical and Vector Borne Diseases Unit, part of the Department of Communicable Diseases and Health Analysis (AD/CHA), is the group inside PAHO assigned to the area of infectious disease; surveillance, prevention, and control.
+The focus and activities of the project—mission, aims, strategies, and lines of action—are summarized here.Mission

 Strengthen national capabilities to implement effective preventive, therapeutic and control programs that are technically feasible, economically viable, and socially acceptable.